shakesco/shakesco-automation/README.md

   console.log(requestUser);//Requested user successfully
 ```

 >📓 __NOTE__: Check if the request is sent to your Shakespay app.
-If you request business check on Business account side, if you request user, check on Personal account side.
+If you request business check on Business wallet side, if you request user, check on [Personal wallet side](https://x.com/shakespay/status/1820573879334576486).

 ## Live

-When ready to move live:

->📓 __NOTE__: Visit __Shakesco__ to [get fee rates](https://shakesco.com/pricing "Shakesco") and [api key](https://users.shakesco.com "Log in").
+>📓 __NOTE__: Visit [__Shakesco__](https://shakesco.com/pricing "Shakesco") to get fee rates and then get your api keys [here](https://users.shakesco.com).
+If you want to see the fee charged for every transaction, go [__here__](https://shakesco.com/charges "Shakesco")

+When ready to go live, here's how to send a request to a user or business:

-Send request to user.
-Ask user for delegate address/ Shakespay card/ business card address.
+* Ask the user for their Shakespay card address.
+* If the request is for a business, ask for their Business card address.

 ```javascript
   const address = /* Initialize your automation address.
 Can be found in your dashboard https://users.shakesco.com */